datagrok-ai/public/help/datagrok/solutions/domains/bio/oligo-toolkit.md

 ## OligoBatch Calculator

-Separate specialized applications, calculating the properties of the oligonucleotides (for example, obtained from sequencing machine or purchased).
+The OligoBatch Calculator tool calculates properties of the oligonucleotides (for example, obtained from sequencing machine or purchased).

-Specify the yield amount: value and units.
+To use it, specify the nucleotide yield amount: value and units.
 Then, paste oligonucleotide sequences in the FASTA or AxoLabs format.
-The tool calculates the table containing oligonucleotide properties: length, molecular weight, the amount in different units (mkg, nMols), optical density, and extinction coefficient.
+The tool shows the table containing oligonucleotide properties: length, molecular weight, the amount in different units (mkg, nMols), optical density, and extinction coefficient.